derbyjs/derby/index.md

 #### GUIDs

-Models provide a method to create globablly unique ids.
+Models provide a method to create globally unique ids.
 These can be used as part of a path or within mutator methods.

 > ### `guid = `model.id` ( )`
 >